 Unscented, additive-free and dye-free cleansers only should be used on babies experiencing eczema.
 A range of such products are available and should be used in conjunction with moisturizing ointments or topical steroids.
 It is generally advised that a doctor’s opinion should be sought before using these products.

 An appropriate bathing routine is critical to treating baby eczema.
 Baths are recommended over showers and should be warm rather than hot and last no longer than 10 minutes.
-They should also be followed by the application of prescribed topical creams and ointments.
+They should also be followed by the application of prescribed topical lotions and ointments.

 Baby eczema FAQs

 Q: Will my child grow out of eczema?